kostadinoskaolivera/OKostadinoska/README.md

 Welcome.
-Olivera here, a backend engineer.
-I’m currently working with Scala.
+Olivera here, a backend engineer currently working with Scala.